Five Conditions of Collective Impact

 The City of Prince George formed a Collective Impact Backbone Leadership Working Group to guide the City's actions as a local champion.

-Its work began in April of 2016 when several members participated in a conference to learn about collective impact and the role of a backbone organization.
+Its work began in April of 2016 when several members participated in a conference to learn about collective impact and the role of a backbone organisation.
 The working group met many times from April – December, 2016.
 Its stewardship of the collective impact process is captured in meeting notes which can be accessed below.
 To gauge urgency and build trust the City resourced and, with the assistance of the Tamarack Institute, facilitated several community workshops and consultation sessions.

 The September 20, 2016 community workshop culminated in the selection of a collective impact initiative; the improvement of children's health.
 Presentations made at these sessions as well as notes detailing community feedback and direction can also be accessed below.